 Create a Pacing Guide

-Another essential item for your new teaching assignment (or any for that matter) is to create a pacing guide.
+Another essential item if you are starting a new teaching job (or any teaching job for that matter) is to create a pacing guide.
 You should have an overview of what you plan to teach the whole year, but really focus on one quarter or one semester at a time, because things WILL change.

-Over here in NC, a hurricane day, snow day, or something else always changes around the schedule!
+Over here in North Carolina, a hurricane day, snow day, or something else always changes around the schedule!
+Even if it is too cold over here, we are canceling school!

 Don’t be afraid to ask a fellow teacher for assistance in creating one!